percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

    longer than needed by SRTP, then it is truncated by taking the first N bytes from the srtp\_master\_salt field.

-5. If the SSRC in the EKTPlaintext does not match the SSRC of the SRTP packet received, then all the information from this EKTPlaintext MUST be discarded and the following steps in this list are skipped.
+5. If the SSRC in the EKTPlaintext does not match the SSRC of the SRTP packet received, then this FullEKTField MUST be discarded and the following steps in this list skipped.
+After stripping the FullEKTField, the remainder of the SRTP packet MAY be processed as normal.

 6. The SRTP Master Key, ROC, and SRTP Master Salt from the previous steps are saved in a map indexed by the SSRC found in the